 When we first try to distinguish thoughts from feelings, it can be easy to confuse them.
 We might be used to talking about thoughts and feelings as being part of the same experience, but it is more helpful to separate them and remember that feelings are not thoughts.
-For example, you might hear a person saying "I think I'm anxious," but they're probably thinking "I'm going to have another attack," and so they feel anxious.
-More commonly, you might hear someone saying something like "I feel that my partner doesn't appreciate the gift I bought for him," when they are actually thinking, "My partner doesn't appreciate the gift I bought for him," and feel hurt.
+For example, you might hear a person saying "I think I'm anxious," but they're probably thinking "Everyone will laugh at me," and so they feel anxious.
+More commonly, you might hear someone saying something like "I feel that my partner doesn't appreciate the gift I bought for him," when they are actually thinking "My partner doesn't appreciate the gift I bought for him," and feel hurt.